 “Do unto others as you would have them do unto you.”
-Does following this Golden Rule affect our relationship with God and His answers to our prayers?
+Following the Golden Rule in the Bible will improve our relationships with others and with God.

 God’s desire is to help us